A Pocket Guide to Fussen, Germany

 Hiking and Cycling in Fussen

-Anyway, the area around Fussen is home to an extensive network of walking, cycling, and hiking trails that allow you to explore Hopfensee, Weißensee, Forggensee, Alpsee, and tons of other places.
+The area around Fussen is home to an extensive network of walking, cycling, and hiking trails that allow you to explore Hopfensee, Weißensee, Forggensee, Alpsee, and tons of other places.
+If hiking's your thing, you'll love these three great trails.

 Three Castles Trail